SEND Information Report 2020-21

 - plan any additional support your child may receive

-- consider any referrals to outside professionals to support your child’s learning.
+- consider any referrals to outside professionals to support your child’s learning or behaviour.

 Who can young people and parents contact if they have concerns?

 - If you have concerns about your child’s progress you should initially, speak to your child’s class teacher.
-Your child’s teacher can be contacted at the end of a school day.
-To arrange an appointment telephone the school on 0208 965 5326.
+Your child’s teacher can be contacted by speaking to him/her at the end of a school day to arrange an appointment or telephoning the school.

 - If you continue to feel that your child is still not making progress, you should speak to the head teacher or the school SEND Governor.
 The headteacher can be contacted via the school office or by telephoning the school for an appointment.
-The SEND Governor can be contacted by writing a letter via the school office.
+Contacting the SEND governor should done through written communication via the school office.

 Who is our special educational needs and disabilities co-ordinator (SENDCo) and SEND Governor?

 The SENDCo at Brentfield Primary is Ms Rawat.
 She can be contacted on the main school number: 0208 965 5326 or at firstname.lastname@example.org.
-The governor responsible for SEND is Mrs A. Ali and can be contacted in the same manner.
+The governor responsible for SEND is Ms Ninvalle.

 What is our approach to teaching pupils with SEND?